simmel-project/nus-link/demodulator/README.md

 we dump the MCLK and LRCLK signals to unused pins.
 We tap SCLK directly to the ICS-43434 and configure PWM0 to generate the LRCLK.

 Then we "trick" the NRF52's I2S block and tell it that we are using 16 bits per sample, back-to-back, in stereo mode, but we generate an LRCLK from the PWM0 module that toggles once every 32 samples.
+The resulting stream of data from the NRF's I2S block is thus [LN, RN, LN+1, RN+1], where LN is the actual sample of interest, and RN, LN+1, and RN+1 are garbage: the RN is the zero-pad on the microphone's channel, and the "N+1" samples are sampling the 32-bits off-phase from the microphone's channel.